Skip to content

 vmConfig: {}, // vmConfig

-ctx: {}, // internal object as source for all cache inside this HOC
+ctx: {}, // internal object used as cache key source inside this HOC

 factory: (config) => new config.VM(config), // factory method for creating VM instances

-fallback: () => <div>loading</div>, // fallback component for cases when your VM is mounting\loading
+fallback: () => <div>loading</div>, // fallback while your VM is mounting/loading

-getPayload: (props) => props.payload, // function to getting payload data from props
+getPayload: (props) => props.payload, // function to get payload data from props

 id, // unique id if you need to create 1 instance of your VM